Payroll Tax Deduction Rates

 Basic Exemption$3,500

-CRA (Canada Revenue Agency) and Social Development Canada share administration responsibilities of payroll taxes on self-employed individuals, employers, and employees.
+CRA (Canada Revenue Agency) and ESDC (Employment and Social Development Canada) share administration responsibilities of payroll taxes on self-employed individuals, employers, and employees.

 ✔ Canada Pension Plan (CPP) contributions are shared by employers and employees.
 Self-employed individuals pay both the employee and employer portions.

-✔ Employment Insurance (EI) premiums are shared by employers and employees and set by The Canada Employment Insurance Finance Board (CEIFB).
+✔ Employment Insurance (EI) premiums are shared by employers and employees with oversight by the Canada Employment Insurance Commission (CEIC)/ESDC.
 Self-employed individuals do not pay EI premiums unless they have opted into the volunteer EI program.
+Rates are set annually under the EI Act based on the EI Senior Actuary’s 7‑year break‑even rate.

 ✔ Medical premiums are administered provincially.